-Every Board is to have a written charter.
-The purpose of the charter is to establish the missions, aims, objectives, directions and targets of the school Board that will give effect to the Government's national education guidelines and the Board's priorities: section 61.
-A copy of the school's first charter and every updated charter must be provided to the Secretary of Education: section 62.
-The effect of a school charter is that it is an undertaking by the Board to the Minister to take all reasonable steps to ensure that the school is managed, organised and administered for the purposes set out in the school charter and the school, its students and community achieve the aims and objectives set out in the school charter: section 63 of the Education Act.
-A school charter will not take effect if the Secretary of Education determines that it is inconsistent with the Education Act or the national administration guidelines: section 63A Education Act.
-The Secretary of Education may direct a Board to get specialist support if the Secretary considers that the Board is not meeting or is not likely to meet its statutory obligations (including the aims, purposes and objectives of its charter): section 64A of the Education Act.
+Every Board must have a written charter.
+The purpose of the charter is to establish the missions, aims, objectives, directions and targets of the school Board that will give effect to the Government's national education guidelines and the Board's priorities: section 61 of the Education Act.

+The effect of a school charter is that it is an undertaking by the Board to the Minister of Education to take all reasonable steps to ensure the school is managed, organised, and administered for the purposes set out in the school charter and the school, its students, and community achieve the aims and objectives set out in the school charter: section 63 of the Education Act.
+A school charter will not take effect if the Secretary for Education determines it is inconsistent with the Education Act or the national administration guidelines: section 63A of the Education Act.

-The national education guidelines are defined in section 2 of the Education Act as the national education goals, foundation curriculum policy statements, national curriculum statements, and national administration guidelines, for the time being in force under section 60A of that Act.
-Section 60A(1) permits the Minister to publish by notice in the Gazette all or any of the following:
+The national education guidelines are defined in section 60 of the Education Act as being:

+all the national education goals, foundation curriculum policy statements, national curriculum statements, national standards and national administration guidelines, for the time being in force under section 60A of this Act: